xmos/lib_camera/README.md

 - **lib_camera**  : useful functions to manipulate images
 - **modules**     : dependencies folder
 - **sensors**     : camera sensors and API for controlling any camera sensor
+- **python**      : python functions to decode RAW8, RAW10 pictures and other utilities to treat images

 ## Requirements
 - CMAKE